carlosissac/mod03hwpswdgen/README.md

 * Each page has valid and correct HTML.
 In order to assure compliance the following validator was utilized: https://validator.w3.org/nu/.
 No errors are found in the final version.

-* Style.CSS file is available in the Assets folder and was successfully linked to both Index.HTML and About.HTML.
+* `style.CSS` file is available in the Assets folder and was successfully linked to both `index.HTML` and `about.HTML`.

 * `Generate` and `Reset` buttons redirect the focus to the main banner of the UI (this functionality is more noticeable on small or mobile screens).
 At first we redirected to the Password Area Text Box control, but during usage this was not aesthetically appealing.
 After redirecting focus to main UI banner this was functionally and aesthetically better.